 The Future Home of Hard Rock Casino Cincinnati is committed to promoting responsible gaming and ensuring that all of our guests are gambling for the right reason – to simply have fun.
 The Future Home of Hard Rock Casino Cincinnati only seeks individuals who gamble responsibly to play at our casinos.
 For those who are not able to do so because of a compulsive gambling, The Future Home of Hard Rock Casino Cincinnati offers resources and support.

-As a provider of entertainment that can become problematic, the future home of Hard Rock Casino at Jack Cincinnati does their best to provide all guests and team members the requisite information regarding support, treatment, and assistance programs available.
-To further this objective, the future home of Hard Rock Casino at Jack Cincinnati promotes responsible gaming through a variety of approaches, including educating JACK’s team members, publishing information on available resources, serving alcohol responsibly, monitoring vigilantly to prevent underage gambling, advertising responsibly, and supporting responsible gaming research.
+As a provider of entertainment that can become problematic, the future home of Hard Rock Casino Cincinnati does their best to provide all guests and team members the requisite information regarding support, treatment, and assistance programs available.
+To further this objective, the future home of Hard Rock Casino Cincinnati promotes responsible gaming through a variety of approaches, including educating our team members, publishing information on available resources, serving alcohol responsibly, monitoring vigilantly to prevent underage gambling, advertising responsibly, and supporting responsible gaming research.

 The following represent some of the common warning signs that an individual may have a problem gambling and should seek advice: